Maratyz/cv/README.md

 Prometheus, Grafana, ELK, Nagions, Munin

 ## Work Experience
+**System Engineer** @ [Amazon](https://www.amazon.com/) ( Feb.
+2022 - present ) <br>
+Keep every Amazon retail website up
+* System development
+  * Reduced the developer-engagement cost by >90% by bulilding critical components in an internal dependency observability system.
+  * Streamlined engagement process by building a ML-supported system to consolidate anomaly detection and service owner lookup
+* Incident response
+  * Enabled >30% reduction in time to resolve incidents by moderating 100+ drills within a year to familiarize team members with internal tools
+* Resiliency and observability improvement
+  * Extend alarm audit for 2000+ services with the insight on monitoring miss from reviewing every incident

+**SRE (Site Reliability Engineer)** @ [IXUP](https://ixup.com/) ( Jul.
+2021 - Feb.
+2022 ) <br>
+Continue to operate the purchased products from Data Republic
+* Cost reduction by ~20k / month by depreciating services and balancing cloud resources
+* Reduce 1 developer-day on monthly basis with extending a Promethus plugin to build Grafana dashboard for business data export

-**SRE (Site Reliability Engineer) and DevOps Engineer** @ [Data Republic](https://www.datarepublic.com/) ( Sep.
-2019 - Present ) <br>
+**SRE and DevOps Engineer** @ [Data Republic](https://www.datarepublic.com/) ( Sep.
+2019 - Jul.
+2021 ) <br>
 Platform to share and match data securely, and provide sandboxes to analyse data
-* Cloud operation and management: improving SLA to over 95%, upgrading infrastructures, and resolving production incidents
+* Cloud operation and management: SLA improvement and SLA-impacting incidents
-  * Migrated services from kops cluster to EKS, including overall upgrade of infrastructure, terraform template development, CD pipeline update and testing
+  * Migrated services from legacy kops cluster to AWS EKS by refactoring and extending Terraform templates and Kubernetes definitions for over 50 services, updating and testing CD pipeline, and defining the procedure; SLA improvement from <90% to >95%
-  * Refactored Helm charts for Helm2 to Helm3 migration
-  * Upgraded Kubernetes clusters across multiple versions for over 50 services
-  * Contributed in incidents such as disaster recovery, data restoration, and long downtime during midnight
+  * Shortened incident resolution time by working out automation for disaster recovery and data restoration over 100+ EC2 instances

 * Observability: automating user experience monitoring and shortening response time toward issue analysis
-  * Developed user-behavior automation testing with Puppeteer for measuring SLA in a black-box approach.
-The test was also adapted to be run by AWS canary
+  * Bulit user-behavior automation testing with Puppeteer for measuring SLA in a black-box approach.
-  * Instructed development teams to define metric and alarm setup with Prometheus operator CRD
+  * Reduce development effort from over weeks to less than a day by introducing Prometheus operator CRD to define metric and alarm setup
-  * Built ELK stack to consume both application and infrastructure logs for faster analysis in a single place
+  * Revamp ELK stack to consume both application and infrastructure logs for faster analysis in a single place with better performance and higher SLI

 * Security: building patching pipeline, working in SOC compliance, and validating product security
-  * Built patch pipelines for AWS EC2 instances and AMI with AWS System Manager
+  * Automate security patch with pipelines for AWS EC2 instances and AMI with AWS System Manager
-  * Integrated log processing system with a vendor for [SOC2](https://www.aicpa.org/interestareas/frc/assuranceadvisoryservices/aicpasoc2report.html) compliance
+  * Complied with [SOC2](https://www.aicpa.org/interestareas/frc/assuranceadvisoryservices/aicpasoc2report.html) by ingesting log to a 3rd-party system
-  * Supported validation on product security by intercepting and decrypting SSL traffic with proxy
+  * Demonstarted product security validation by intercepting and decrypting SSL traffic with a man-in-the-middle proxy

-* Agility: migrating pipelines and improving their throughput by 30%
+* Agility: migrating pipelines to scalable solution and reducing the lead time by 30%
-  * Refactored legacy CI/CD Makefile scripts to be run on Github actions, shortening bulid and testing time by caching
+  * Refactored legacy CI/CD Makefile scripts to execute on Github actions, shortening bulid and testing time with Docker image caching
-  * Provisioned and managed the auto-scaling fleet of self-hosted Github action runners for build and deployment to any internal environment
+  * Minimized monetary cost by auto-scaling the self-hosted Github action runners based on demand

 **Senior DevOps Engineer** @ [ELMO Software](https://elmosoftware.com.au/) ( Jan.
 2018 - Sep.
 2019 ) <br>
 Multi-tenant system for small-medium companies to manager human resources, training, payroll, and performance management